cozy/cozy-stack/docs/files.md

 #### Status codes

 * 200 OK, when the file or folder metadata has been successfully updated
+* 400 Bad Request, when a the folder is asked to move to one of its sub-folders
 * 404 Not Found, when the file/folder wasn't existing
 * 412 Precondition Failed, when the `If-Match` header is set and doesn't match the last revision of the file/folder
 * 422 Unprocessable Entity, when the sent data is invalid (for example, the parent doesn't exist)